 - Talk about wanting to die or having no reason to live

 - Abuse drugs and/or alcohol

-For more information on what to look for, check out MentalHealth.gov.
+For more information on what to look for with any of these conditions, check out MentalHealth.gov.

 Where to find help